electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 ------------

 For an introduction to the Spikey neuromorphic system, its topology and configuration space, see section 2 in [Pfeil2013]_.
-Detailed information about the implementation of the neuron, STP and STDP models are given in Figure 17 in [Indiveri2011]_, [Schemmel2007]_ and [Schemmel2006]_, respectively.
+Detailed information about the analog implementation of the neuron, STP and STDP models are given in Figure 17 in [Indiveri2011]_, [Schemmel2007]_ and [Schemmel2006]_, respectively.
+The digital parts of the chip architecture are thoroughly documented in [Gruebl2007]_.
 The following paragraph will briefly summarize the features of the Spikey system.

 .. figure:: spikey_system.png